 To state Super Mario Maker is the most ridiculously absurd, absurdly ridiculous, brilliant gaming experience of 2015 is an undergarment.
 Er, understatement.

 Super Mario Maker

 Want to design a level where a dozen Stomps come crashing down from above whilst the Super Mario Kart music blasts away and half a dozen Bowsers spew fireballs at you, all the while flying squid zoom past and you’ve been transformed into Pikachu… and you’re in a go-kart?
 Go ahead!

 Of course, if you’re lazy, you don’t have to bother putting the effort in creating something like that.
 Indeed, all you have to do is play everyone else’s courses.

 We’re not sure that analogy makes sense, but it’s at least somewhat related to the subject matter at hand here (Mario has a moustache).

-Professional Moron bagged the special edition unit (pictured above) with a NES era styled amiibo.
+We bagged the special edition unit (pictured above) with a NES era styled amiibo.
 The game’s flat out outstanding, frankly, and crammed to the rafters with seemingly endless features and options.